 How do I verify a crash game result?

 After a round ends, copy the server seed, client seed, and nonce from the game’s Provably Fair widget.
 Paste them into an independent SHA-256 hash calculator (not the casino’s own tool).
 Calculate the hash and compare it to the hash published before the round started.
 If they match, the result was not tampered with.
+See the platform-specific walkthroughs above for Aviator, Stake, BC.Game, and Bustabit.

 Is provably fair the same as RNG?